Ho Hung Kee

 Is Ho Hung Kee worth the price?

 Yes.
-Two consecutive Michelin Bib Gourmands — awarded specifically for good food at a reasonable price — make the value case clearly.
-At ¥¥, this is one of the more credentialled affordable options in Shanghai's Jing'an district.
+Two consecutive Michelin Bib Gourmands, awarded for good food at a reasonable price, support the value proposition directly.
+At ¥¥, Ho Hung Kee is one of the more credentialled affordable options in Shanghai's Jing'an district.

 Is Ho Hung Kee good for a special occasion?

-Probably not as a primary choice.
-The ¥¥ price range, mall-adjacent address in a central Jing'an building, walk-in format all point toward a casual, practical meal rather than a celebratory dinner.
-The Bib Gourmand recognition makes it a credible choice for someone who wants to mark an occasion with genuine quality without ceremony — but if atmosphere and occasion dining are priorities, look elsewhere.
+It is better suited to a casual, practical meal than a celebratory dinner.
+The ¥¥ price range, mall-adjacent address in a central Jing'an building, walk-in format all point in that direction.
+The Bib Gourmand recognition still makes it a credible choice for marking an occasion with genuine quality, provided ceremony and atmosphere are not priorities.

 What should I wear to Ho Hung Kee?

-No dress code is documented for Ho Hung Kee.
-The ¥¥ price point, Bib Gourmand positioning, mall-level address in Jing'an all suggest a casual setting.
-Clean, everyday clothes are appropriate — there is no indication that anything more formal is expected or customary here.
+No dress code is documented.
+The ¥¥ price point, Bib Gourmand positioning, mall-level address in Jing'an suggest a casual setting.
+Clean, everyday clothes are appropriate; nothing more formal is indicated.

 Is the tasting menu worth it at Ho Hung Kee?